Amauli

 Amauli is a village situated in Uttar Pradesh, India.
 It is one of the 13 block headquarter of Fatehpur District.
 Its population is about 15000.
 There are 50 government and private schools and colleges situated in the 5 km radius of Amauli.
 One government CHC and many private hospitals are here.
 There are three branches of nationalized banks located here, these are Punjab National Bank, Bank of Baroda and Central Bank of India.
 The Postal Index Number (PIN) of Amauli is 212631.
 All mobile operator services are available here.
 It is the fourth biggest market of Fatehpur district.
 It is connected by roadways with all major cities of Uttar Pradesh.

+Name

+According to Paul Whalley, the name Amaulī may ultimately come from a hypothetical reconstructed name *Āmra-pallikā, meaning "mango village".